 For choosing your PICKUP LOCATION please read this important information.

 From here we continue our trip west, heading toward the ‘capital of the Westfjords’.
 The town of Ísafjörður seems like a thriving metropolis compared to all the tiny fishing towns we have encountered so far.
-This 2,500 person town is situated in one of the most picturesque settings.
-Here we will have lunch before we explore the beauty of the fjord in detail, by cruising around the waters on a Boat Tour.
-This breathtaking boat ride has us taking in all the spectacular views from a different angle, whilst giving us the chance to get close to whales, seals and birdlife that are abundant in these waters.
+This 2,500 person town is situated in a truly picturesque setting.
+Here we will have lunch before we explore the beauty of the fjord in detail by cruising around the waters on a guided boat tour to Vigur Island (or another neighbouring island).

-We will have lunch in Bíldudalur before continuing to the southwestern town of Patreksfjörður where we will be staying tonight.
+We will continue to the southwestern town of Patreksfjörður where we will be staying tonight.
 Yet another fishing town with stunning views across the fjord.
-We will check into the delightful Hotel West, and then have some time in the afternoon to explore the town, visit the local hot pool with spectacular views across the fjord or just relax before an early dinner in town.
-After dinner we will take advantage of the seemingly endless daylight and head out to explore the Látrabjarg peninsula.
-The towering cliffs of Látrabjarg are the western most point of Iceland, dropping over 400 metres down into the rough seas of the North Atlantic Ocean below.
-These cliffs are a haven for seabirds, including the ever popular puffin.
-Being here in the evening is the best time for viewing these cute birds, as well as watching the sun almost set on the horizon.
-Látrabjarg is not the only highlight of this southwest peninsula, with the unique red sand of Rauðasandur beach also a great drive and stop.
+We will check into the delightful Hotel West or another harbour side hotel.
+We will then take advantage of the abundant daylight and head out to explore the Látrabjarg peninsula.
+The towering cliffs of Látrabjarg are the westernmost point of Iceland, dropping over 400 metres directly down into the rough seas of the North Atlantic Ocean below.
+These cliffs are a haven for seabirds, including the ever popular puffin (June to mid August).
+Depending on the weather you can walk along the cliff edge for a seemingly endless amount of time before turning back.
+Don’t get too close though!
 Another great photo stop is by the abandoned, run aground ship, Garðar BA 64.
 This old whaling ship, launched the same year as the Titanic, presents some stark photo opportunities within the scenery of the Westfjords.
 We return to rest in Patreksfjörður after another epic day in the west.